jessicaNono/correcttel/README.md

 ## Features
 - **Automatic Formatting**: Converts phone numbers into the E.164 standard format, making them ready for international calls.
-- **Country Code Correction**: Adds the correct country code if missing or incorrect, defaulting to Cameroon (country code +237).
+- **Country Code Correction**: Adds the correct country code if missing or incorrect.
 - **Caching**: Utilizes caching to store previously formatted and corrected phone numbers for quicker access in future requests.
 - **Error Handling**: Provides clear error messages for invalid or incorrectly formatted phone numbers.